piecioshka/more.js/README.md

 # Demo

-If you are interested how table look like after transofrmation, check this [http://jsninja.pl/more.js/example/][1]
+If you are interested how table look like after transformation, check this [http://jsninja.pl/more.js/example/][1]

 ## License